mgarrett591/Sino-KoreanNums/README.md

 # Sino-KoreanNums
-Converts an integer greater than 0 and 10^52 and less than as a command line argument and prints the corresponding Sino-Korea numeral.
+Converts an integer greater than 0 and less than 10^52 as a command line argument and prints the corresponding Sino-Korea numeral.